Planning Your Career

 - Discuss possible research opportunities with faculty in your field(s) of interest.

 - Attend job and internship fairs to explore opportunities with employers.

 - Develop and maintain a portfolio of your accomplishments and work.

 Obtain the skills and knowledge to seek and change jobs or gain admission to graduate or professional school.

-- Write your resume and cover letter or personal statement using the guidelines in the UMD Career Handbook and have them reviewed in Career and Internship Services.
+- Write your resume and cover letter or personal statement and have them reviewed in Career and Internship Services.